-We are thrilled that everyone who wears Revival Ink Shirts knows they are getting a unique product worthy of those who dream big!
+I am thrilled that everyone who wears Revival Ink Shirts knows they are getting a unique product worthy of those who dream big!

 Before I created Revival Ink, I was a struggling to put myself through college for graphic design.
-I had just moved from Seattle from a small town, and didn’t know anyone.
+I had just moved to Seattle from a small town, and didn’t know anyone.
 I was working 2 part time jobs in addition to classes, and wondering how I would have time to meet people.

 It turns out, the road was more difficult than I imagined.

 I started out printing on shirts from the thrift store, but soon people wanted new, stylish shirts.
-Suppliers of quality shirts were hard to come by, they were expensive, and the shipping was high.
-I worried my customers wouldn’t pay enough for the shirts to cover these costs.
+Suppliers of quality shirts were hard to come by, expensive, and charged high shipping costs.
+I worried my customers wouldn’t pay enough for my shirts to cover these costs.
 I didn’t know how to find more customers, so I could meet the order minimums required by the wholesale shirt suppliers.

 Thank you all for your support!

-Owner & creator of Revival Ink.
+Owner & creator of Revival Ink